Do-PFN: In-Context Learning for Causal Effect Estimation: Experiments

-Second, Do-PFN effectively handles the fact that samples in the observational set $\mathcal{D}^{ob}$ and $\mathcal{D}^{in}$ come from different data-generating processes, namely the original SCM and the intervened-upon SCM.
+Second, Do-PFN effectively handles the fact that samples in the \textit{context} $\mathcal{D}^{ob}$ and \textit{query} $\mathcal{D}^{in}$ sets come from systemically different data-generating processes, namely the original SCM and the intervened-upon SCM (in which the incoming edges to the treatment variable are removed).
 This causes a mismatch in the joint distributions $p(t^{ob},y^{ob})$ and $p(t^{in},y^{in})$, precisely when there is a directed edge between treatments $t$ and covariates $\vx$.
 When the treatment and covariates are sampled independently, this mismatch disappears.
-This is empirically validated by the similar performance of Do-PFN and tabular regression models on the "Common Effect" case study (Appendix Figure \ref{fig:common}).
-Furthermore, when the effect of the treatment increases, we observe that TabPFN (v2) deteriorates in performance across all case studies (Figure \ref{fig:ablations} left).
+This is empirically validated by the similar performance of Do-PFN and tabular regression models on the "Common-Effect" case study (Appendix Figure \ref{fig:common}).
+Across other case studies, we observe that TabPFN (v2) and Do-PFN exhibit similar performance when base rate treatment effects are small (Appendix Figure \ref{fig:ablations}).

-Interestingly, Do-PFN also outperforms the other methods in the unidentifiable "Unobserved Confounder" case study.
-While it is provably impossible to infer the precise causal effect in this case, data-generating processes can still leave causal traces that allow for narrowing down the set of possible causal effects \cite{peters2017elements}.
-We believe that Do-PFN utilizes this subtle type of causal information to output at least a plausible set of solutions---in contrast to traditional methods for which this case would be considered totally unsolvable \cite{pearl2009causality}.
-We also observe the weakest performance of Do-PFN on the "Observed Mediator" case study (Figure \ref{fig:rmse_cid}, Appendix Figure \ref{fig:gold_cid}), but later highlight that this results from overprediction in the CID setting that cancels out in CATE estimation.

-\paragraph{Implicit graph identification} When comparing Do-PFN to our ``gold standard'' baselines (Appendix Figure \ref{fig:gold_cid}), we observe that Do-PFN performs competitively with DoWhy (Int.) and DoWhy (Cntf.), baselines which fit additive noise models (ANMs) and invertible SCMs respectively given both the observational data and the ground truth graph.
-DoWhy then uses the constructed SCM to predict interventional and counterfactual outcomes.
-We note that DoWhy baselines apply pre-trained TabPFN (v2) classification and regression models to represent endogenous structural equations, equipping the resulting causal model with significant representational capacity.